Patients and the general public access community pharmacies for self-care advice and to purchase over the counter medicines.

 This does not prevent pharmacists from terminating earlier, as set out in Section 4 of the SLA.

 Register to provide the service

-You can register if you're one of the specific pharmacies within the specified primary care network (PCN) piloting this service and you intend to provide the service between the local start date and 31 March 2020.
+You can register if you're one of the specific pharmacies within the specified primary care network (PCN) piloting this service and you intend to provide the service between 1 April and 31 October 2020.

 The regions which are piloting the service are:

 - West Yorkshire

 - Midlands and East, South West, Greater Manchester or West Midlands (Warwickshire - North and Rural, Stafford Surrounds and North Leamington PCN's)